OpenReqEU/ri-logging/README.md

 <script src="https://yourhost/frontend/script"></script>
 ```

-The access to the frontend and backend logs is documented in the included Swagger file.
+The access to the frontend and backend logs is documented in the included Swagger file or the API documentation ([web page] (https://api.openreq.eu/#/services/ri-logging)).

 ### Notes for Developers